melissamcewen/build-a-bot-workshop/README.md

 Here's where she meets Prince Charming But she won't discover that it's him 'til Chapter Three!
 * What do you like to do?
   * In this little village there isn't much, Père Robert's bookstore is just about my favorite place to go.
-    * What book were you reading?
+    * Your fav book
       * Romeo & Juliet.
 It's about two lovers in fair Verona.
-    * Where do you want to go?
+    * Your dreams
       * I am not sure, but I know I want adventure in the great wide somewhere.
 I want it more than I can tell.
-    * What's your least favorite part about the town?
+    * Your dislikes
       * Well there is this name named Gaston.
 Boorish, brainless.
 He thinks I would want to be his wife.
 Can you imagine?
 * Tell me more about you
   * I was just about to go for a walk in town, get a new book to read.
 There is nothing more I like to do here.
     * The town?
       * Yes, it's not much.
 A quite village, eery day like the one before.
 Little town, full of little people.
 I want much more than this provincial life!
     * How's your family?
       * Oh it's just me and my father, Maurice, he's an inventor.
 He wants to give up, he's had so much trouble getting his new contraption to work.
 But I believe in him!
 We also have a horse, Philippe.
 * Well thanks for talking to me, I'm off now, need to put my books in the basket and get to town.
 I hope Gaston isn't there!
 Last time I saw him he took my book and threw it into a puddle.

 #### :tada: **Activity** :tada: